 Subject Economics Exam Board AQA Overview Economics is an academically rigorous subject for those students curious about how society functions from the viewpoint of analysing how resources are allocated.
 Since resources are finite, society must decide: What to produce?
 How to produce?
 For whom to produce?
 Course Structure Year 10 covers 'How Markets Work' in which students learn about micro-economic concepts such as Supply and Demand theory, market structures and market failure.
-Year 11 covers 'How the Economy Works' in which students learn about macro- economic concepts such as government objectives, economic policy tools and Globalisation.
+Year 11 covers 'How the Economy Works' in which students learn about macro-economic concepts such as government objectives, economic policy tools and Globalisation.
 The course makes frequent use of real-world news cases in lessons and assessments are modelled on examination-style questions to best prepare students for final examinations.
 NB: To study this course you must be working at a high level of Mathematics and you will need approval from the Senior Leadership Team to pursue this course.
 Assessment The course makes frequent use of real-world news cases in lessons and assessments are modelled on examination-style questions to best prepare students for final examinations.
 Each theme is covered in one of two examinations taken at the end of the GCSE Course.
 The course is 100% examination based.
 Each examination paper is one hour and forty-five minutes long and consists of a combination of multiple choice, short answer and longer essay-style answer questions based on case studies.
+Economics is not widely available at centres nationally at GCSE level and is therefore a great complementary subject to a wide range of other academically rigorous courses.
+Pupils who study Economics often continue on to further studies at college and undergraduate level.
 Career Opportunities Well-qualified students with an Economics background are both highly employable and highly sought after for higher education because they are able to demonstrate a broad and highly relevant understanding of the world around us.
 Careers in finance, politics and business analytics are potential career pathways for those that complete this course.
-Further Information Mr L Driscoll Idriscoll@joycefrankland.org
+Further Information Mr Luke Driscoll Ldriscoll@joycefrankland.org